 top of page

-Large, deep-ridged almost square fruits are very early and prolific.
-Bell shaped pepper ripen from green into bright scarlet getting sweeter over time.
+Large, blocky fruits are early and prolific ripening from dark green to bright scarlet getting sweeter over time.
 Fruits are crisp and of excellent flavor.
-Ribs can be quite pungent but the flesh is sweet.

 Originally from India (1759), Amelia Simmons refers to these in her 1796 “American Cookery” (said to be the first American cookbook).